NOAA-GFDL/MDTF-diagnostics/.github/PULL_REQUEST_TEMPLATE.md

 **Description**
 Include a summary of the change, and link the associated issue (if applicable).
-List any dependencies that are required for this change.
+List any dependencies that are required for this change, including libraries and variables,   and their metadata (units, frequencies, etc...).
+Be sure to separate PRs and issues for new
+PODs and PODs currently under development.

 Associated issue # (replace this phrase and parentheses with the issue number)